-It is a file containing digital meteorological data that has been compressed according to standards defined by the World Meteorological Organization.
-With the volume of a GRIB file reduced to a maximum, it is suitable for downloading online, as well as on mobiles and satellite telephones.
+It is a file containing gridded meteorological data, using a compact format according to a standard designed by the World Meteorological Organization.
+Thanks to its highly reduced volume, a GRIB file is suitable for internet downloading as well as mobile and satellite telephone downloading.

-Free apps, such as ZyGrib or UGRIB allow you to view the fine-mesh file that you have downloaded from the MARINE METEO CONSULT website and saved in a folder for these files.
+Using a free application such as XyGrib, you can view the narrow-meshed file you have previously downloaded on the MARINE METEO CONSULT website and saved in a file created to that effect.

 Using an advanced software such as TIMEZERO, ADRENA, SQUID or SCANNAV not only can you view wind fields, you can also calculate the best routes, for regattas for instance.

 Thanks to the high resolution chosen by METEO CONSULT, you can predict the wind’s evolution taking into account local effects: coastline configuration and the effects of thermal winds combined with synoptic wind.

 It is particularly interesting to analyse these conditions with low winds so as to find the best angle off the wind and benefit from local accelerations.